yshenc/Information-Retrieval---Amazon-Review-Search-and-Recommend/README.md

 See requirement.txt for python library requirement.

+In 'dict' folder, we already provide inverted index dictionary for product and review.

 For product and review search, just simply run 'Main.py' in terminal.
 The program will ask your purpose, such as 'Product Search? y/n'.
 Just answer questions as the description appearing.
 Then type in terms you want for products as 'Search Product: ' appear, then products will be returned.